Drilling Engineering Manager, Stonegate Production Co. LLC

 Managing Director, Energy Research Analyst, ITG Investment Research

-Trevor Sloan has been analyzing the energy industry for over 13 years, signing on with ITG IR in July 2003 after working three years as an economist at the Canadian Energy Research Institute.
-He graduated from the University of Calgary in 2000, earning a bachelor of arts degree (with distinction) in applied energy economics.
+IR in July 2003 after working three years as an economist at the Canadian Energy Research Institute.
+He graduated from the University of Calgary in 2000, earning a Bachelor of Arts degree (with distinction) in applied energy economics.
 Sloan is responsible for asset characterization and financial modeling, primarily focusing on U.S. plays and companies.
 In addition to the Eagle Ford, focus areas include the Woodbine, Haynesville, Fayetteville and Pearsall, although he has also worked on assets in the Piceance, Powder River and San Juan basins, the Pinedale Anticline and Nevada.

 Thomas Tunstall, Ph.D.